anjoung/BDS-Dashboard/README.md

 **Purpose**: Orchestrates the entire ETL pipeline by calling extract, transform, and load in sequence.

-**When to modify**: If you need to add pre/post-processing steps, logging, or error handling.

 ```python
 # Simplified structure:
 def main():